Ben7z-Cohen/Emotions-Recognition-App/README.md

 # Emotions-Recognition-App
-Using FisherFace and Haar-like features technics to identify "emotions" (Facial expression) in real time.
+Using FisherFace and Haar-like features techniques to identify "emotions" (Facial expression) in real time.
 The App is controlled by GUI which can show the identification, another ability is to collect the "emotions" over a period of time and to provide Analysis on them from three points of views using Bokeh.
 NOTE: at the moment the classifier is created in real time with a small dataset - the results are not that good.